axel-denis/Workshop-Blender-Modelisation/README.md

 ##### Need help on the process ?
 We will decompose it in smaller parts :
 - Add an image !
-We showed you how to add an object.
+We showed you how to add an object (SHIFT-A).
 An image is an object !
 Summon the Add Object menu, and look for Image > Reference.
 (Download the image here : [reference](./reference/ReferenceFace.png))
 - Align your image with an axis !
 The easiest way is to reset its rotation with `ALT+R`.
 - Now, move it on the good axis. ([Need a reminder ?](./pages/shortcuts.md)).
 It's better for the reference not to intersect the cube.
 - Final step, scale your reference to match the cube !
 For this, align your view to the good axis with the direction ball.
 Just click on the axis that you want.